-Charming, intelligent, caring…hardly words we’d use to describe a narcissist, but in truth the reason so many get sucked into a narcissist’s world is because your initial exchange with them can almost sweep you off your feet.
+Charming, intelligent, caring—hardly words you’d use to describe a narcissist.
+The truth is, the reason so many get sucked into a narcissist’s world is because your initial exchange with them can almost sweep you off your feet!

 The charm quickly wears off the moment a narcissist feels threatened.
-If they think you’re the threat (of if they feel you can see them for who they really are), then beware for the punishment that follows by way of rumors, bashing…and even physical abuse.
+If they think you’re the threat (or if they feel you can see them for who they really are), then beware of the punishment that follows by way of rumors, bashing, and even physical abuse.

 Aside from the obvious, “all about me” immature nature of some narcissist (easy to spot), some are very advanced at manipulation, pulling you into their world and setting you up for massive emotional abuse and an energy drain leaving you more whipped than a 10K run.

 The secret language of narcissists is virtually secret because unless you’ve had a lot of experience, you may not even see the snake until it bites you.
 We’re talking about the covert narcissist.